Maluk Das

 Maluk Das (Hindi:मलुक दास, 1574) was a devotional poet-saint from Prayagraj (Allahabad), India, a religious poet of the Bhakti Movement.
-His two Compositions are famous: Ratna khan and Gyan Bodh.
-He spoke against the show off and Maya.
+These Compositions are most famous: Ratna khan, Maluk Shatak and Gyan Bodh.

+Works

+According to Dr. Umesh Chand Verma only 9 authentic works are available of Maluk Das which includes Gyan Bodh, Sukha Sagar, Gyan Parochi, Vibhav Vibhuti, Dhruv Charit, Dhuja Charit, Barah Khadi, Maluk Parichai and Maluk Shatak.

+Maluk Shatak

+Maluk Shatak is one of his major composition of Maluk Das, consisting of 101 Couplet, one of his famous couplet is: